St Pancras & Somers Town

 • Engage schools and community leaders to address the root causes of drug use, particularly among young people.

-To reduce knife-enabled robberies in the streets between St Pancras and Euston British Rail stations within the St Pancras & Somers Town ward.
+To reduce theft snatches in the streets between St Pancras and Euston British Rail stations within the St Pancras & Somers Town ward.

 This can be measured by the number of such crimes reported to police.